tyoeer/Chaoshead/README.md

 ## License

-Chaoshead itself is licensed under the Apache 2.0 license (see LICENSE.txt) Copyright 2020 tyoeer and the Chaoshead contributors Chaoshead uses some libraries and resources from others, see credits.txt for their authors and licenses.
+Chaoshead itself is licensed under the Apache 2.0 license (see LICENSE.txt)<br>
+Copyright 2020 tyoeer and the Chaoshead contributors<br>
+Chaoshead uses some libraries and resources from others, see credits.txt for their authors and licenses.<br>